DuarteMRAlves/tag_my_outfit_server/README.md

 #### Unit testing

-This tests do not need the server running and only verifies if key project components are functional:
+These tests do not need the server running and only verifies if key project components are functional:

 ```
 $ python -m unittest discover -s "tests/unit/" -p "*.py"